home-assistant/home-assistant.io/source/_components/google_assistant.markdown

   required: true
   type: string
 agent_user_id:
-  description: A string to identify the user, e.g., email address.
+  description: A string to identify the user, e.g. email address.
 If not provided, the component will generate one.
   required: false
   type: string
 api_key: